Hacker0x01/docs.hackerone.com/docs/analysts/duplicates.md

 ```
 ### Determining if the Reports are About the Same Vulnerability

-To determine if multiple reports are about a single vulnerability, you can check whether the vulnerabilities:
+To determine if multiple reports are about the same vulnerability, you can check whether the vulnerabilities:
 * Are fixed with the same vulnerable code change
 * Have the same root cause or component